masoud-oskouei/Python-apps/readme.md

 ## To see the apps working

-Please download the whole repository then you can open the py files in your IDE or you can run the .exe files.
+Please download the whole repository then you can open the .py files in your IDE or you can run the .exe files.

 ## The concepts covered in the programms

--OOP
+- OOP
--TKINTER Library
+- TKINTER Library
--Functional Programming
+- Functional Programming
--Working with files
+- Working with files
--Algorithms
+- Algorithms

 ## The .exe files